 A Tank sharing vision on the big island of hawaii

-At OCTOROCK, visitors will be able to observe the octopuses in enhanced, benthic, open-air, sunlit tank conditions that resemble their natural environment as much as possible.
+At OCTOROCK, invited students, researchers, and photographers will have an opportunity to observe the octopuses in enhanced, benthic, open-air, sunlit tank conditions that resemble their natural environment as much as possible.
 Using the species' native ocean water in a flow-through system, OCTOROCK intends to create a bridge between artificial environments and naturalistic observation in which our knowledge of these incredible animals can both be enhanced and reach broader audiences.

 HAWAII OCEAN SCIENCE AND TECHNOLOGY PARK WILL HOUSE OCTOROCK

 NELHA is the home to the world's first successful Ocean Thermal Energy Conversion (OTEC) plant, which utilized the temperature difference between warm surface sea water and cold deep ocean water to create electricity.
 HOST Park is dedicated to advancing ocean and energy research, education, and economic development in Hawaii.

 Since 1974, the State of Hawaii has invested $100 million to create this unique facility on the west coast of the Big Island.
 HOST Park is an “outdoor demonstration site for emerging renewable and ocean based technologies.”
 The organizations housed in HOST Park span across industries in aquaculture, clean energy, and ocean technologies.